gaojunxuan/chrom_mini_graph/README.md

 2. If two contigs are dissimilar, the graph generation may be very poor.
 We find the best alignment and align no matter what; we don't check if the alignment is actually good or not.
 3. I have not optimized the alignment.
 It seems like it is more likely to fail in noisy regions than minimap2 alignment.
 4. Only one alignment is output per read.
 No supplementary/secondary alignments are output.
+5. Mapping near the start and ends of chromosomes may be wonky.

 ## Outputs from `generate`